The Arizona State University Horn Studio

 Periodically I post items on playing the natural horn in Horn Matters.
 Click on the category "Natural horn" or use the search function located in the header of the site.
 There are articles there on materials I like to use for natural horn study and many other topics of interest.

-And check out my new E-Book PDF publication for Horn Notes Edition!
-It is an ideal resource for the modern horn student who wants to learn to play the natural horn and is available at www.hornnotes.com
+And check out my E-Book PDF publication for Horn Notes Edition!
+It is an ideal resource for the modern horn student who wants to learn to play the natural horn.
+More at www.hornnotes.com

 Return to the